Thomas Wakley: Flogging

 Wakley campaigned against flogging as a punishment for many years.
 Deaths from flogging in the British Army were not unknown and not surprising when one reads the details.
-Wakley was Coroner when Private James White, after committing a disciplinary offence, was subjected to 150 lashes of the cat-o'-nine-tails in the Seventh Hussars in 1846 and died a month later after symptoms of "serious cardiac and pulmonary mischief" were followed by pleurisy and pneumonia.
+Wakley was Coroner when Private James White, after committing a disciplinary offence, was subjected to 150 lashes of the cat-o'-nine-tails in the 7th Hussars in 1846 and died a month later after symptoms of "serious cardiac and pulmonary mischief" were followed by pleurisy and pneumonia.
 The army doctors, under direct pressure from the colonel of the regiment, signed the certificate saying "cause of death was in no way connected with the corporal punishment."
 Before burial, the vicar communicated with Wakley, who issued a warrant for an inquest.
 Evidence was given by the Army surgeons, by the hospital physician and orderlies and by independent experts.
-In the event, it was the evidence of Erasmus Wilson, consulting surgeon the St Pancras Infirmary, who made it clear that the flogging and the death were causally connected.
+In the event, it was the evidence of Erasmus Wilson, consulting surgeon to the St Pancras Infirmary, who made it clear that the flogging and the death were causally connected.
 The jury concurred and added a strongly worded rider that expressed their "horror and disgust that the law of the land provided that the revolting punishment of flogging should be permitted upon British soldiers."
 Sprigge added that it was not Wilson's able scientific arguments that convinced the jury, but it was his assertion that had it not been for the flogging, White would be alive.
-The Army Act of 1881 abolished flogging as a punishment.
+The Army Act 1881 abolished flogging as a punishment.

 Adulteration of foodstuffs

 Wakley's last campaigns were against the adulteration of foodstuffs.
 This was common in Wakley's day, and his opposition was significant in bringing about much-needed reforming legislation.
 To provide evidence, Wakley set up The Lancet Analytical and Sanitary Commission, which provided 'records of the microscopical and chemical analyses of the solids and fluids consumed by all classes of the public'.
 The methods were devised by Wakley, Sir William Brooke O'Shaughnessy and Dr Arthur Hill Hassall, who was the Commissioner.

 The first investigation showed that "it is a fact that coffee is largely adulterated".
 Of 34 coffees, 31 were adulterated; the three exceptions were of higher price.
 The main adulteration was chicory, otherwise bean-flour, potato-flour or roasted corn was used.
 Moreover, it was found that chicory itself was usually adulterated.
 The Lancet published the names of the genuine traders and threatened the others with exposure if they failed to mend their ways.
 A second report (26 April 1851) actually carried out the threat.
 A third report showed that canister coffee was even more adulterated.
 Investigations of sugar, pepper, bread, tobacco and tea followed, then finally the purity of the water supply.
 The first Adulteration Act became law in 1860, the second in 1872.
-The Sale of Food and Drugs Acts of 1875 and 1879 followed.
+The Sale of Food and Drugs Act 1875 and the Sale of Food and Drugs Act 1879 followed.
 All was achieved by Wakley and his associates.